 World Continent General Considerations

 The interior of the ancient craton not affected by earlier tectonic events.
 Accumulated internal sedimentary and volcanic sequences in the large basin.
-Most important of these is the Transvaal Basin in Kaapvaal.
+The most important of these is the Transvaal Basin in Kaapvaal.
 Which has important iron ore deposits; the Congo Basin.
 The West African Basin, with thick Late Proterozoic sediments, including a prominent horizon.
 It marks an important glacier event at the end of the Precambrian period.

 After, the Precambrian the geological history of Africa characterized by these events.
 South Africa (Cape fold belt) Paleozoic (541 to 252 million years ago) forming fold belts.
 Morocco (anti-Atlas belt) and Mauritania (The Mauritania belt), bordering the oldest craton.
 The basalt volcano was large, in South Africa, Namibia, and East Africa, known as the Karoo scheme.
 Likely to start with 230 billion in the supercontinent of the Gondwana landslide Year.